ArduPilot/ardupilot_wiki/dev/source/docs/submitting-patches-back-to-master.rst

 to understand how to use this tool.

 Try to follow the style conventions of the existing code.
-In particular, check that your :ref:`editor uses 4 spaces instead of tab <editing-the-code>`.
+In particular, check that your :ref:`editor uses 4 spaces instead of tab <style-guide>`.

 Log messages
 ------------